The #USvsHate Process

 More Details

-Each lesson page offers suggestions for Before You Teach.
+Each of our Lesson pages offers suggestions for Before You Teach.
 Check out our PD resources.
+Reading anti-bias books and inviting students to make #USvsHate public messages afterwards is a lesson in itself.

 4. Create anti-hate messages.